Simple tips to make your next road trip with kids more enjoyable so you can have an awesome, low-stress family vacation.

 Get Maintenance On The Car

-It is very important to get someone who knows cars, to insect your vehicle before you go on a long road trip.
+It is very important to get someone who knows cars, to insect your vehicle before you go on any summer road trips:

 - Check your oil

 - Check lights